Who is Catrin Finch?

 What is Catrin Finch famous for?

 In 2000, Finch was asked whether she would like to become the Royal Harpist to The Prince of Wales.
-Prince Charles was interested in reviving the ancient office, last filled during the reign of Queen Victoria, and was impressed by Finch’s achievements, including winning the Lily Laskine International Harp Competition in 1999 and the Young Concert Artists International Auditions in New York in 2000 (both while she was a student at the Royal Academy of Music).
+The then Prince Charles was interested in reviving the ancient office, last filled during the reign of Queen Victoria, and was impressed by Finch’s achievements, including winning the Lily Laskine International Harp Competition in 1999 and the Young Concert Artists International Auditions in New York in 2000 (both while she was a student at the Royal Academy of Music).
 Finch accepted and continued in the post from 2000 to 2004.

-She has performed with many of the best orchestras in the world, including the New York Philharmonic, the Royal Philharmonic, the Boston Pops, the Academy of St Martin in the Fields and the English Chamber Orchestra, and has toured throughout Europe, north and south America and the Middle East.
+She has performed with many of the best orchestras in the world, including the New York Philharmonic, the Royal Philharmonic, the Boston Pops, the Academy of St Martin in the Fields and the English Chamber Orchestra, and has toured throughout Europe, North and South America and the Middle East.

 What are Catrin Finch’s best recordings?